 Some positive progress in the clearance of cluster munition remnants was made in 2020.
 Two States Parties, Croatia and Montenegro, fulfilled their obligations under Article 4 to complete clearance; while the United Kingdom (UK), which completed mine clearance in the Falkland Islands/Islas Malvinas, also confirmed that no cluster munitions remained to be cleared.
-States Parties reported clearing more than 63km of land in 2020, and at least 80,993 cluster munition remnants.
-While this represents a drop in clearance output since 2019, it still represents steady progress given the unique and unchartered challenges created by the pandemic.
+States Parties reported clearing more than 63km2 of land in 2020, and at least 80,925 cluster munition remnants.1 While this represents a drop in clearance output since 2019, it still represents steady progress given the unique and unchartered challenges created by the pandemic.

 However, there was also less welcome news.
 In four States Parties-Afghanistan, Chile, Mauritania, and Somalia-no clearance took place in 2020.
 Afghanistan, initially optimistic about meeting its March 2022 deadline, became the third State Party to submit an extension request in 2021, after Chile and Mauritania.
 New cluster munition contamination occurred in Azerbaijan and the area of Nagorno-Karabakh as a result of the use of cluster munitions in multiple locations in October 2020, including in populated urban areas.
-Cluster munition remnants contaminated with cluster munitions while two signatories, 14 non-signatories, and three other areas have, or are believed to have, land containing cluster munition remnants.
+Cluster munition remnants contamination was also noted in Armenia after the 2020 conflict.
+Ten States Parties remain contaminated with cluster munitions while two signatories, 14 non-signatories, and three other areas have, or are believed to have, land containing cluster munition remnants.